 · The following caps and limits will apply to any applicant that has not received an award letter by the day of enactment:

-· Codification of the legal definition for the exposure area – the area will be the same as that used by the current VCF program but would take an act of Congress to expand the area in the future.
+· Codification of the legal definition for the exposure area – the area will be the same as that used by the current VCF program, but it would take an act of Congress to expand the area in the future.

 · Non-economic loss awards for cancer claims capped at $250,000.